appsmithorg/appsmith-docs/website/docs/getting-started/start-building.md

     * Select an appropriate role for the user from the **Select a role** list.
     * Click the **Invite** button.

-🚩 In this tutorial, you learned to create a simple database GUI using Appsmith and PostgreSQL.
+🚩 In this tutorial, you explored a few different widgets and created a simple database GUI to view, query, and update data on a sample PostgreSQL database.
+You can use these skills to build your own app.

 Happy App Building.